CreoOne/V/README.md

 * In-depth samples and usage examples

 ### Samples
-Here are some usage examples that might be helpful
+Here are some usage examples that might be helpful.
+Code used for samples and images is available in VExp project.

 #### Vector arithmetic operators